 Definition and Examples of a Joint Venture

-A joint venture is a temporary business arrangement between entities, which can be large corporations, small businesses, or individuals.
-These entities combine their resources, such as money, property, skills, or labor force, and work toward a specific purpose outside of usual business.
+A joint venture is a temporary or a permanent business arrangement between entities, which can be large corporations, small businesses, or individuals.
+These entities combine their resources, such as money, property, skills, technology, intellectual property, or labor force, and work toward a specific purpose outside or close to their core business.
 Though the companies remain independent from one another, the entities share the profits from the venture.
 Once the venture is considered complete or terminated, the entities part ways.

 Alternate names: Strategic partnership, coalition